If you want to grow your business, simply storing contacts in your sales CRM is not enough.

 And while arranging that scheduled demo for them is certainly a priority, sending them a quick card or mentioning it on the call might be a thoughtful touch that goes a long way.

-You can schedule all of these CRM activities right on the Contacts Page, and the Action Stream will display only the priority tasks, marked with ASAP, Today, or Overdue.
+You can schedule all of these CRM activities right on the Contacts Page, and the Action Stream displays only the priority tasks, marked with ASAP, Today, or Overdue.

 The Eisenhower Matrix neatly breaks down the tasks into Urgent and Important, Important and Less Urgent, Urgent and Less Important, and Less Important and Less Urgent.